CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 Because forward rendering performance is not dependent on the light radius, changing light radius makes no performance impact.

+This was with 20x20x20 cluster slices and 1000 lights

 ### Cluster Slices

 ![](img/figures/cluster_slices.png)